SystemsApproach/private5g/arch.rst

 set of components can be assembled into an operational edge cloud in Chapter 6.
 The end result is 5G connectivity as a managed cloud service.

+..
+Is this the right place to talk about assumed technologies:
+   Kubernetes, Helm, Docker.
+Could just reproduce 1.3 from the OPs book (Cloud Technology), perhaps in an Appendix.